Maddoxkkm/dvpl_converter/readme.md

 # DVPL and LZ4 relationship

-`.dvpl` is a new file format that is first seen used in the World of Tanks Blitz Client for Chinese Server, and also recently seen in Public Open Test Clients.
+`.dvpl` is a new file format that is first seen used in the World of Tanks Blitz Client for Chinese Server, and now it's used on all known clients, except files that are contained within Android apks.

 This converter aims to be able to directly convert between .dvpl and standard non-dvpl files.